medic/cht-docs/content/en/apps/examples/training.md

 ### Remote Login by App

-When creating users, the admin has the option to send a user their credentials via SMS using a [magic link](https://hackernoon.com/magic-links-d680d410f8f7).
-This generates a new, random and complex password with a 24-hour expiry.
+When creating users, the admin has the option to send a user their credentials via SMS using a link.
+Clicking the link generates a new, random and complex password with a 24-hour expiry.

 By clicking the magic link to log in, the user is able to enter their project's instance directly, bypassing the need to enter their username and password.